Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed some more Kata's on CodeWars.

 **Thoughts**: Again I didn't get much time to code since I was helping sift through 60 art proposals for a local art programme.
 However, I am challenging myself with only choosing 6kyu or lower challenges.

+### Day 32: February 4th, Saturday

+**Todays progress**: Completed some more Kata's on CodeWars, taken the top stop on the FCC clan leaderboard.

+**Thoughts**: Slowly getting more and more comfortable tackling the challenges on CodeWars.
+A lot of the time it is just trying to understand the question!!
+Really need to think about taking on the Advanced Algorithm challenges on FreeCodeCamp.